-Final calculations of our achievement of the performance measures are subject to adjustment for acquisitions, divestitures, major restructuring charges, and non-budgeted discontinued operations.
+In assessing our performance with respect to adjusted title revenues and adjusted pre-tax title margin, we plan for acquisitions, divestitures, major restructuring charges, and non-budgeted discontinued operations.
 These adjustments encourage our executives to focus on achieving strong financial performance and efficient operation of our continuing businesses during the year to achieve the performance measures.
-The adjustments also ensure that the achievement of the performance measures, as determined by the compensation committee at the end of the performance period, correlate with the budget and thereby serve as barometers of management's performance in satisfying and retaining our clients, obtaining new clients, and operating the business efficiently.
-The adjustments also encourage our executives to focus on the long-term benefit of acquisitions or divestitures regardless of whether they may have a positive or negative impact on our adjusted revenue or pretax title margin in the current year.
+The adjustments also ensure that our compensation committee is measuring management's performance at the end of the period consistently with our budget for that period so that the measures serve as barometers of management's performance in satisfying and retaining our clients, obtaining new clients, and operating the business efficiently.
+The adjustments also encourage our executives to focus on the long-term benefit of acquisitions or divestitures regardless of whether they may have a positive or negative impact on our adjusted revenue or pre-tax title margin in the current year.